Harshmishra001/Hirrd/Hirrd/README.md

 ## Features

 ### For Job Seekers (Candidates)
-- **Job Search**: Browse and search for jobs using filters like keywords, location, and job category
+- **Job Search**: Browse and search for jobs using filters like keywords, location, and company
 - **Job Applications**: Apply to jobs with resume upload and application tracking
 - **Saved Jobs**: Save interesting job listings for later review
 - **Application Management**: Track all your job applications in one place
 - **User Profile**: Manage your professional profile and credentials

 ### For Employers (Recruiters)
-- **Job Posting**: Create and publish job listings with detailed descriptions
+- **Job Posting**: Create and publish job listings with detailed descriptions, PIN codes, and contact information
 - **Applicant Management**: Review and manage applications for your job postings
-- **Recruiter Dashboard**: Overview of all your job postings and applications
+- **Recruiter Dashboard**: Overview of all your job postings and applications with edit and delete options
 - **Hiring Status**: Update the status of job listings (open/closed)

 ### General Features